Dartayous/titanic-ml-from-scratch/README.md

 ---

-## Project Objectives
+## 📦 Objective

+In this notebook, we’ll build a machine learning pipeline from scratch to predict passenger survival on the Titanic.
+The project is focused on core data science skills: data cleaning, feature engineering, modeling, and evaluation—with explainability as a guiding principle.
+We will:

   - Understand and implement logistic regression from first principles
   - Train a binary classification model using only `NumPy`
   - Explore and preprocess real-world tabular data
   - Perform feature normalization and gradient descent
   - Visualize model performance and track training loss

 ---